 A UNESCO Natural World Heritage Site and one of the most unique places in Romania, the Danube Delta is teeming with an amazing variety of flora and fauna that’s unique in Europe, and maybe the world.
 It boasts no less than 23 natural ecosystems and 3,450 animal species, including 300 types of birds, some of which come here from faraway lands such as Asia and Africa.

-In Romania, the Danube Delta spans 4,152 km² of marshes, lakes, islets and sandbanks, including the world’s greatest stretch of reedbeds, providing visitors with landscapes of stunning natural beauty and tremendous opportunities for bird watching and wildlife spotting.
+In Romania, the Danube Delta spans 4,152 km² of marshes, lakes, islets, and sandbanks, including the world’s greatest stretch of reed beds, providing visitors with landscapes of stunning natural beauty and tremendous opportunities for bird watching and wildlife spotting.

-The architecture throughout the city is a striking mix of eras and styles, with grand boulevards, medieval cobbled streets, Art Deco masterpieces and baroque palaces bringing life and color to the dull grey blocks and obscene palace that Ceausescu has cursed us with.
+The architecture throughout the city is a striking mix of eras and styles, with grand boulevards, medieval cobbled streets, Art Deco masterpieces, and Baroque palaces bringing life and color to the dull grey blocks and obscene palace that Ceausescu has cursed us with.

-For culture and history buffs, Bucharest boasts a tremendous range of museums to choose from, including the National Museum of Contemporary Art (in the Parliament Palace), Grigore Antipa Natural History Museum, Bucharest History & Art Museum, as well as the captivating Museum of the Romanian Peasant and the Village Museum (Europe’s largest outdoor museum) – both of them dedicated to the life, folklore and architecture of rural Romania.
+For culture and history buffs, Bucharest boasts a tremendous range of museums to choose from, including the National Museum of Contemporary Art (in the Parliament Palace), Grigore Antipa Natural History Museum, Bucharest History & Art Museum, as well as the captivating Museum of the Romanian Peasant and the Village Museum (Europe’s largest outdoor museum) – both of them dedicated to the life, folklore, and architecture of rural Romania.

-In terms of entertainment, the world-famous Romanian Athenaeum offers wonderful concerts performed by George Enescu Philharmonic Orchestra and other prestigious artists from across the world while the charming Lipscani district in Bucharest Old Town entices visitors with its vibrant mix of art galleries, hip cafes and antique shops that line the narrow cobblestone streets.
+In terms of entertainment, the world-famous Romanian Athenaeum offers wonderful concerts performed by George Enescu Philharmonic Orchestra and other prestigious artists from across the world, while the charming Lipscani district in Bucharest Old Town entices visitors with its vibrant mix of art galleries, hip cafés, and antique shops that line the narrow cobblestone streets.

 The Black Sea Coast

 Almost glued to it lies the upmarket resort of Mamaia – the nation’s premier summer destination.
-Here, a long strip of fine golden sand lined up with elegant hotels attracts the young and hip with its water sports facilities, glamorous beach clubs and party atmosphere.
-The resort has plenty of shops and restaurants (both traditional and international) to keep you busy by day, but it’s the nightlife that really puts Mamaia on the map.
+Here, a long strip of fine golden sand lined up with elegant hotels attracts the young and hip with its water sports facilities, glamorous beach clubs, and upscale party atmosphere.
+The resort has plenty of shops and restaurants (both traditional and international) to keep you busy by day, but it’s the crazy nightlife that really puts Mamaia on the map.

-Equally lively, but considerably less expensive is Costinesti, whose excellent beach and low-key student vibe still draw an eclectic crowd of rowdy teens and young adults in search of fun in the sun and boogie nights.
+Equally lively, but considerably less expensive is Costinesti, whose excellent beach and low-key student vibe draw an eclectic crowd of rowdy teens and young adults in search of fun in the sun and boogie nights.

-In addition to beaches and nightlife, this beautiful region in southeastern Romania is also famous for its vibrant summer festivals, lush vineyards (including Murfatlar) and significant archaeological sites.
-Of special interest is the village of Adamclisi, where can be found Tropaeum Traiani – a remarkable monument built in 109 in order to celebrate the victory of Roman Emperor Trajan over Decebalus and the Dacians in the Battle of Tapae.
+In addition to beaches and nightlife, this beautiful region in southeastern Romania is also famous for its vibrant summer festivals, lush vineyards (including Murfatlar), and significant archaeological sites.
+Of special interest is the village of Adamclisi, where can be found Tropaeum Traiani – a remarkable monument built in 109 in order to celebrate the victory of Roman Emperor Trajan over Decebalus and the Dacians, in the Battle of Tapae.